scmanjarrez/CVEScannerV2/README.md

 `python database.py`

 ### Optional
-Script **cvescanner.nse** can be placed in Nmap default script directory to execute from anywhere.
+Script **cvescannerv2.nse** can be placed in Nmap default script directory to execute from anywhere.

 - Linux location can be: